Please Note: Once you press play it will take a few seconds for the episode to start playing.

 Why would you want to ‘Save the Cat’?
-If you are a screenwriter or aspiring one you should of heard by now of Blake Snyder’s game changing screenwriting book.
+If you are a screenwriter or aspiring one you should have heard by now of Blake Snyder’s game-changing screenwriting book.

 In his 20-year career as a film producer and screenwriter, Blake Snyder sold dozens of scripts, including co-writing Blank Check, which became a hit for Disney, and Nuclear Family for Steven Spielberg — both million-dollar sales.
 Named “one of Hollywood’s most successful spec screenwriters,” Blake sold his last screenplay in 2009.

 His book, Save the Cat!® The Last Book on Screenwriting You’ll Ever Need, was published in May 2005 and is now in its 24th printing.
 When I read this book it really had an impact on my storytelling and screenwriting.